glycerine/greenpack/README.md

 If you've ever had your msgpack crash your server because you tried to change the type of a field but keep the same name, then you know how fragile msgpack can be.
 The type clue fixes that.

 The second easy idea: use the Go language struct definition syntax as our serialization schema.
 Why invent another format?
 Serialization for Go developers should be almost trivially easy.
 While we are focused on a serialization format for Go, because other language can read msgpack2, they can also readily parse the schema.
-The schema is stored in msgpack2 struct convention (and optionally json), rather than the Greenpack struct convention, for bootstrapping.
+While the schema is optional, greenpack (this repo) provides code generation tools based on the schema (Go file) that generates extremely fast serialization code.

 # the need for type clues